opensearch-project/documentation-website/_dashboards/maps.md

 To change the default map settings, select **Default map** in the **Layers** panel.
 Under **Layer settings**, you can change the layer name and description and configure zoom levels and opacity for your layer:

-- **Zoom levels**: If you want to make a layer visible only on a certain range of zoom levels, you can specify the zoom levels for this layer either by entering them in the text boxes or by sliding the range slider to the desired values.
+- **Zoom levels**: By default, a layer is visible at all zoom levels.
+If you want to make a layer visible only on a certain range of zoom levels, you can specify the zoom levels either by entering them in the text boxes or by sliding the range slider to the desired values.

 - **Opacity**: If your map contains multiple layers, one layer can obscure another one.
 In this case, you may want to reduce the opacity of the top layer so you can see both layers at the same time.